 Michael demonstrates the simple step to easily remove your roller blind from its bracket.
 He explains the pin end in detail, how it operates from the neutral position, how it retracts and how it can also reach out to a bracket if required.
 To remove your blind, turn the large clear wheel at the pin end (opposite end to the chain drive) of your roller blind anti-clockwise.
 This action will retract the male pin inward and the blind will slide out of the bracket.
 IMPT - Please note - if you turn the pin end in a clockwise direction the pin end will extend, resulting in your blind fitting tighter within the brackets.
 Always turn the wheel in an anti-clockwise direction to remove your roller blinds.

 Michael explains the 5 key reasons why a roller blind chain would break.

 Michael takes you through the simple steps to replace a broken chain.
-He takes you through the RB09 series (Current iseekblinds chain drive we have been using for the past 5 years), RB08 series (Chain drives iseekblinds used prior to 5 years ago) as well as a Double Roller blind chain drive.
-You can order replacement chains from our Spare Parts area.
+He takes you through the RB09 series (current iseekblinds chain drive we have been using for the past 7 years), RB08 series (chain drives iseekblinds used prior to 7 years ago) as well as a double roller blind chain drive.
+You can order replacement chains from our spare parts shop.

 It's all about the 'float' of 1.5 mm.
 When installing, your roller blind should simply click easily into the bracket.
 If you are having to use any force whatsoever your blind has been fitted too tight and this will lead to issues such as a broken chain.
 Before you order new blinds, Michael shares some tips and tricks on how to fix your blinds if you have accidentally mismeasured.